 DRO corrects your images to achieve smoother and more natural gradations with more detail in the highlights and shadows.
 It can be used in continuous shooting mode and when targeting moving subjects.

 High Dynamic Range

-Only two things I was able to find about this jewel camera which does not excel in performance – the battery life and the continuous shooting capability, which is only five fps (frames per second).
+Only two things I was able to find about this jewel camera that does not excel in performance – the battery life and the continuous shooting capability, which is only five fps (frames per second).
 Anyway, the box contains two batteries, which was always enough for a shooting day in my case, and to change the battery takes a few seconds – so not a big issue.